shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/creative-selection-custom-model.md

 }
 ```

-### Step 3: Create a Custom Model tree
+### Step 3: Create a custom model tree

-In this example, we create a Custom Model that will weigh and select creatives.
+In this example, we create a custom model that will weigh and select creatives.

 ``` pre
 $cat creative-tree